Tips for Searching Jobs For Over 50

 Stereotype Buster: Show your value to the company

-If your qualities can be powerfully presented as a direct match for the needs of an employer, then you just might be able to minimize or overcome the alleged weaknesses your age suggests.
+Present your qualities as a direct match for the needs of an employer.
+This can help to minimize or overcome the perceived weaknesses suggested by age.

 Don’t talk money until a second interview or until there is a job offer.
 Salary questions are a device to screen out applicants.
 Learn the average salaries for your area and through your contacts try to get an idea of what the company you are interviewing with is planning to offer.